zestia/ember-rich-intl/README.md

 This Ember addon works in conjunction with [ember-intl](https://github.com/ember-intl/ember-intl).
 It swaps [ICU message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/#rich-text-formatting) for components, allowing for dynamic content within translated strings.

+**Important note:** We recommend limiting usage of components in translation strings.
+The majority of the time, its possible to reword the string, or reconsider the design instead.

 ## Installation

 ```